stex/stex.codes/_skills/javascript.md

 I don't see myself as an expert in building a big SPA in either framework, but I know how they work and will find my way around after a short time.

+Starting with my fullstack work at {{ "Snaque" | external_link: "https://snaque.com" }},
+I moved to using stimulus for most dynamic content instead of Vue and love it so far 🙂